jundalisay/spblist/content/en/research/socrates/protagoras/part-12.md

 {{< r a="Protagoras" >}}
 All these qualities are parts of virtue.
-Four out of the five are to some extent similar.
+4 out of the 5 are to some extent similar.
 The fifth is courage.
 It is very different from the other four.

 Many men are utterly unrighteous, unholy, intemperate, ignorant, who are nevertheless remarkable for their courage.
 {{< /r >}}